bethropolis/tinyproxy/README.md

 | `url` | The URL to proxy. |string |
 | `cache` | The cache directory. |bool|

+> for more customization edit the `config.php` file.

 ## Contributing

 Contributions are welcome!
 If you find a bug or have an enhancement idea, please open an issue or submit a pull request.